projectsveltos/sveltos/docs/template/examples.md

         {{ setField "NginxDeployment" "spec.replicas" (int64 5) }}
 ```

-This template will:
+The template will:

 1. Copy the NginxDeployment (referencing the original deployment).
-2. Update the spec.replicas field to 5.
+1. Update the spec.replicas field to 5.
-3. Deploy the modified deployment to matching managed clusters.
+1. Deploy the modified deployment to matching managed clusters.

 Consequently, each managed cluster will have the deployment running with 5 replicas.